What is confidentiality?

 How important is confidentiality?

 The answer is simple: it’s really important, especially because confidentiality is a big part of trusting a medical or mental health provider.
 You might be worried about whether this professional will keep what you tell them confidential.
 This type of worry is normal.
 Going to see someone might be a new experience for you, and it may take time to understand and trust the person.
-Check out our article Visiting a Mental Health Professional for the First Time for more information on what to expect.

 It’s also possible that you or someone you know might have had a negative experience with a health or mental health professional.
 This might affect your ability to trust.
 If this is the case, try to remember that not all health or mental health professionals are the same.
 Trust usually evolves over time and as you become more comfortable in the relationship, you will begin to be able to share more about the things that are causing you stress and pain.